'IN SHOCK': Passing Driver Details Attempt To Save Woman, Child Trapped In Nutley House Fire

 A good Samaritan detailed the moment he jumped out of his car in an attempt to save the victims of a Nutley house fire Saturday.

-Joe Capiro was driving down Park Avenue when he noticed flames shooting out of a home around 12:40 p.m., he said.
+Joe Caprio was driving down Park Avenue when he noticed flames shooting out of a home around 12:40 p.m., he said.

 He called 911, got out of his car and began banging on the doors and windows, he said.

-"An older man emerged covered in soot and burns," Capiro of Nutley wrote on Facebook.
+"An older man emerged covered in soot and burns," Caprio of Nutley wrote on Facebook.
 "He said to me, 'My grandson (7 yrs old) and daughter are in there.'"

 "Would a braver man have ran up the stairs?" he said.
 "I don’t know...
 I’m torn."